canonical/matter-docs/how-to/chip-tool-commission-and-control.rst

 You can choose another `channel <https://snapcraft.io/docs/channels>`_ to install a development release.

-The tool should now be available as ``chip-tool`` on your machine.
+Once installed, the application should be available as ``chip-tool`` on your machine.

-The snap restricts the tool's access to necessary resources on the host.
+The snap restricts the app's access to necessary resources on the host.
 The access to host is managed via `snap interface <https://snapcraft.io/docs/interface-management>`_ connections.

 By default, the snap auto connects the following interfaces: